zegsampaio/MCW-OSS-PaaS-and-DevOps/Whiteboard design session/WDS trainer guide - OSS PaaS and DevOps.md

     Logic Apps can be used to send SMS messages via Twilio to customers.

     Best For You Organics Company can implement a Logic App to notify customers of their order status.
-The logic app would include an Azure Queue trigger, linked to the notification queue populated by one of their Azure Functions, which would trigger whenever an order is finished processing, and a notification queue item is added.
+The logic app would include an Azure Queue trigger linked to the notification queue populated by one of their Azure Functions, which would trigger whenever an order is finished processing, and a notification queue item is added.

     A Twilio connector could act as the action to perform, which sends an SMS message when the trigger fires.
 The Best For You Organics Company would sign up for a Twilio account to get an API key, and would then provision a Twilio connector within the logic app, and add the credentials.
 Next, they would select a Send Message action using data provided in the queue message, specifically the customer's phone number and first name to include in the message, such as "Hello Steve, your Best For Your Organics weekly order has shipped!"